ggidd1729/twilight-imperium-4-dice-roller/README.md

 This program is an assistive tool for the board game Twilight Imperium 4.
 It currently takes input from the command-line and rolls dice for space combat.
-Planned additions: flagship combat modifying abilities, faction choice, more combat phases, switch to GUI based interraction.
+Planned additions: faction choice, more combat phases (space cannon, anti-fighter barrage, bombardment, ground combat), switch to GUI based interraction.
 _____________________________________________________________________________________________________________________________
 Compile the program: javac CombatSimulator.java